 Mina Takahashi is the editor of Hand Papermaking.
 Formerly executive director of programs at Dieu Donné Papermill in New York, she directed artist residencies and publishing projects, curated exhibitions, and collaborated with artists in the studio.
 Trained originally in Japanese papermaking, she teaches and consults on the artistic and craft applications of hand papermaking across the country and internationally.
+She lives in upstate New York where she collaborates with artists in her papermaking studio, Round Top Paper.

 Karen Kopacz is the designer of Hand Papermaking.
 She graduated from Columbia College with a BA in fine arts, minoring in fiction writing.
 For nearly 2 decades, Karen has worked and collaborated in the Twin Cities arts community as a designer, brand strategist, Web developer, and artist.
 In 2000, she founded Design for the Arts, partnering with organizations, businesses, and artists to develop and launch brands and creative initiatives.
 As director of online arts & literature magazine Mental Contagion (2000-2008), she was invited to be a panelist at the SXSW Interactive Festival for Fostering New Culture on the Internet.